Faecal bile acids – is there an easier test to detect bile acid diarrhoea?

 What causes bile acid diarrhoea?

-After bile acids are made in the liver, they travel to the gall bladder and are released into the intestine to help digestion, primarily to aid the absorption of fats.
-The majority of bile acids are then reabsorbed back into the bloodstream to be returned to the liver for reuse at the next mealtime.
+After bile acids are made in the liver, they travel to the stomach and small intestine to help digestion, primarily to aid the absorption of fats.
+The majority of bile acids are then absorbed back into the bloodstream to be returned to the liver for reuse at the next mealtime.
 Failure by the body to recycle bile acids happens when either production exceeds absorption capacity, or when there has been damage to the small intestine due to disease, surgery or radiotherapy.
 When this process fails, excess bile acids enter the lower intestine, triggering fluid to be pumped into the colon, which leads to looser stools and urgency to pass motions.

 Difficulties diagnosing bile acid diarrhoea

 One of the possible reasons that BAD is often misdiagnosed or missed is that, until now, there has only been one diagnostic test available, which is only performed in a few centres across the UK.
-The ‘gold standard’ SeHCAT test (75 selenium homotaurocholic acid test) involves digestion of a capsule containing bile salts and a radioactive tracer; the patient undergoes two gamma scans, one week apart.
-Bile acids are then measured at the second scan, and the percentage of acids remaining indicates whether the patient has excreted an excessive amount during the week, and therefore has BAD.
+The ‘gold standard’ SeHCAT test (seleno-tauro-homocholic acid test) involves digestion of a capsule containing bile salts and a radioactive tracer; the patient undergoes two gamma scans, one week apart.
+Bile acids are then measured at the second scan, and the percentage of acids remaining in the stool indicates whether the patient has excreted an excessive amount during the week, and therefore has BAD.

 The challenges of treating without confirmation of cause